Play Audio Version Below:

 The Freedom of Ownership

 When you choose to have the mentality that you’re not achieving your goals simply because you aren’t doing enough, you will actually find liberation.
-The path to achieving want you want becomes much simpler.
+The path to achieving what you want becomes much simpler.
 Instead of crossing your fingers hoping things will work out, you can get your hands dirty, do some real work, and steer the ship where you want it to go.

 Will there be waves, windy seas, and storms?
 YES